kuldeep464/solar_system/README.md

 A visually appealing Solar System Animation built using HTML & CSS.
 This project demonstrates the movement of planets around the sun with smooth animations, perfect for practicing CSS animations and positioning.

-🚀 Features
+🚀 Features:-

     🌞 Central Sun with glowing effect

     🪐 Orbit animations for planets

     🌍 Rotating planets with realistic motion speed differences

     📱 Responsive design that works on different screen sizes

     🎨 Pure HTML & CSS – no JavaScript used

-🛠️ Technologies Used
+🛠️ Technologies Used:-

     HTML5 – Structure of the page

     CSS3 – Animations, styling, and positioning

-💡 Learning Outcomes
+💡 Learning Outcomes:-

     Understanding CSS keyframes for animation

     Working with absolute positioning & transforms

     Creating orbit-like motion effects

     Enhancing visual appeal with box-shadow & gradients

-📜 License
+📜 License:-

     This project is open-source and available under the MIT License.